BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

     opsudo spawn
     ```

-## Party event: `party`
+## Party action: `party`

 This is part of the [party system](../Parties.md).
-Runs the specified list of events (third argument) for every player in the party.
+Runs the specified list of actions (third argument) for every player in the party.
 The last optional argument `amount` specifies a maximum number of players to select.
 Selected players will be picked from the party if they are in range and meet the conditions.
-Players are selected according to their distance from the player who triggered the event.
+Players are selected according to their distance from the player who triggered the action.
-For example, if the 'amount' is two, the player who triggered the event and the player closest to that player will be selected.
+For example, if the 'amount' is two, the player who triggered the action and the player closest to that player will be selected.
 A negative amount will select all players and therefore act as if there was no amount given.

 !!! example